 This was the first ever Hello Heritage fortnight to be organised by North West Leicestershire District Council.
 We hope that people discovered and enjoyed the fantastic heritage venues across the district.
 We have a lot to be proud of in North West Leicestershire, and we have worked with all those taking part to showcase this over the Hello Heritage fortnight.

 Councillor Alison Smith MBE, Deputy Leader and Portfolio Holder for Community Services at NWLDC, said: “This is a brilliant opportunity to enjoy some of the real treasures of North West Leicestershire, and experience them in new and exciting ways.

 “We’ve been thrilled with the sheer number of venues that have signed up to take part, and hope families take the chance to explore and enjoy.

 “North West Leicestershire has a very proud history and culture – and we have hidden heritage on our doorstep.
 Hello Heritage fortnight is a real celebration of this.”

-Nita Pearson, from one of the participating venues Thringstone House, said: “Thringstone House was a farmhouse for generations and was bought by the philanthropist and social reformer Charles Booth in 1901 and extended.
+Nita Pearson, one of the organisors at Thringstone House, said: “Thringstone House was a farmhouse for generations and was bought by the philanthropist and social reformer Charles Booth in 1901 and extended.
 It was then gifted to the village of Thringstone and surrounding villages in 1911 as the first ever community centre in England.

 - Hello Heritage leaflet (PDF Document, 1.11 Mb)